10.4 Interviews, Statements, and Case Management

 Information Into a Usable Case

-BPOC Chapter 32 identifies interviewing as one of the main tools of the criminal investigator.
-Interviews gather information from victims, witnesses, suspects, and other legitimate sources.
-A statement is a legal narrative description of events related to a crime.
+BPOC Chapter 32 names interviewing as one of the main investigative tools.
+Interviews gather information from victims, witnesses, suspects, and other legitimate sources, and a statement is a legal narrative description of events related to a crime.
 On the exam, the best interview answer is patient, lawful, complete, and tied to corroboration.

-Rapport means a feeling of ease and harmony in contact.
-Chapter 32 treats rapport as a characteristic of good investigators because it helps victims and witnesses share information.
-Rapport is not manipulation or a promise of outcome.
-It is professional communication that supports accuracy, cooperation, and dignity.
+Rapport is a feeling of ease and harmony in contact.
+Chapter 32 treats it as a characteristic of good investigators because it helps people share information.
+Rapport is not manipulation or a promise of outcome — it is professional communication that supports accuracy, cooperation, and dignity.

 Interview subjectPrimary goalCare point